 Print and complete the application form

-Print two copies of the recommendation form.
+Print two copies of the recommendation for.
+Use this one for LGHS students, and this one for SUHSD students.
 One must be completed by your current Japanese teacher, and the other by an adult of your choice.
 Be sure to give both recommenders a stamped envelope addressed to Wasshoi Foundation, 1434 Carnot Drive, San Jose, CA 95126

-The cornerstone of our fundraising efforts is "Komorebi Sansou," a serene and traditional Japanese living space nestled in the Santa Cruz mountains.
-Allow us to host you for a night or a weekend, after which we will gratefully accept a tax deductible donation of any amount that you are inspired to make to the Wasshoi Foundation.
-Or donate now, and we’ll book a date later.
-Or just donate.
-Every dollar you donate goes directly to the support of student travel to Japan.
+The cornerstone of our fundraising efforts is "Komorebisansou," a serene and traditional Japanese living space nestled in the Santa Cruz mountains.
+Allow us to host you for a night or a weekend, after which we will gratefully accept your tax deductible donation.
+Or, contact us to talk about how you might use our space for other events, such as photography sessions, cooking demonstrations, social events, etc. Every dollar you donate goes directly to the support of student travel to Japan.

 Meet Our Board